msanand/jekyllstarter/README.md

 ### Contribution

-You can find the [Jekyll Starter repository on Github](https://github.com/msanand/jekyllstarter).
-Feel free to send a pull request.
+Feel free to send a pull request in the [Jekyll Starter repository on Github](https://github.com/msanand/jekyllstarter).

 ### License